...

 Enforcement of Custody Orders

-While a custody modification suit is pending, both parents are generally expected to adhere to the existing custody orders.
+While a custody modification suit is pending, both parents generally must adhere to the existing custody orders.
 Failure to comply with these orders can have serious consequences.
 Understanding the importance of abiding by court orders during the legal process is crucial to avoid potential legal repercussions.

 Factors Considered in Modification